cpsource/UFT/README.md

   <img src="https://unifyinggravity.com/theunatom.jpeg" width="200" alt="The Unatom Image">
 </div>

+(An interesting side note: depending on your monitor, you will see four interfearance patterns radiating outward at the four corners of the compass.
+It has to do with the concentric circles being projected onto your monitors grid of pixels.)

 Two atoms would interact with their projected fields.
 This can be visualized.

 <div align="center">